freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.Time.Alarm.md

 ###<a name="AddAlarm">AddAlarm</a> ( si )

 **Description:** Schedules an alarm for a given dbus service name.
-The alarm will be triggered by calling the service's  <a href="specs/org.freesmartphone.Notification/#Alarm">Alarm</a> method on the root (/) object.
+The alarm will be triggered by calling the service's  [Alarm](specs/org.freesmartphone.Notification.Alarm)</a> method on the root (/) object.

 ***Implementation Note***